DevTeam/Pure.DI/README.md

     .Bind<IService>().To<Service>();
 ```

-When the composition _CompositionKind.Public_ flag is set in the composition setup, it can also be the base composition for others like in the example above.
+If the _CompositionKind.Public_ flag is set in the composition setup, it can also be the base for other compositions, as in the example above.

 ### CompositionKind.Global

-If this value is specified, no composition class will be created, but this setup is the base for all setups in the current project, and `DependsOn(...)` is not required.
+No composition class will be created when this value is specified, but this setup is the baseline for all installations in the current project, and `DependsOn(...)` is not required.

 </details>